sca-research/rank-cpp-experiments/README.md

 ## Build

-You need to have Boost headers available on your system path.
+__Note__: you need to have Boost _headers_ available on your system path.
+On Linux, installation from a package manager will suffice.
+On macOS it is simplest to use Homebrew: `brew install boost`.

 ```shell
 mkdir build